verbb/formie/docs/theming/custom-rendering.md

 - Not using `multipart/form-data` when the form includes file uploads.
 - Assuming a one-page form is the whole story.
 Multi-page forms, payments, save and continue later, and conditional behavior all add more moving parts.

+### Client-side validation and captchas

+Custom forms still need Formie's browser layer for Ajax submits and captchas.
+Output `craft.formie.formAssets(form)` (or the CSS/JS split) and include the required hidden inputs — especially `submitAction`, `handle`, `renderId`, and `requestToken`.

+To rely on native HTML validation instead of Formie's client-side validation on submit, turn off **Validate Form on Submit** in the form's settings (under **Behavior**), or set `data-formie-validation-on-submit="false"` on the `<form>`.
+Captchas still run in the submit pipeline; server-side validation always applies.

+If Ajax submit fails with a generic error when fields are empty, either enable **Validate Form on Submit** so users see field errors before the request is sent, or ensure your template surfaces server validation errors from the returned submission.

+See [reCAPTCHA](/integrations/captchas/recaptcha) for cookie-consent deferral with `initJs: false`.

 ### What's Not Covered
 Whilst we've covered the basics, there's still plenty left to address, such as different submit actions, multi-page navigation, save-and-resume flows, and payment-specific behavior.
 For more complete examples, consult the templates on [Formie's GitHub](https://github.com/verbb/formie/tree/craft-5/src/templates/_special/form-template).